 - Definition of Service Mode and Visitor Mode runs: An observing programme, as described in a single proposal, may consist of one or more runs.
 Multiple runs should only be requested for observations with different instruments and/or for different observing modes (e.g., Service Mode, Visitor Mode or pre-imaging runs) and/or for differing observing conditions (e.g., seeing, transparency).
 In particular, Service Mode runs should not be split according to time-critical windows, or used to group targets according to their Right Ascensions.
 Proposers should split Visitor Mode observations at different epochs (e.g., due to different target RAs) into separate runs. - Scheduling constraints must be specified correctly as the telescope schedules are prepared using software that relies on accurate constraints [Alves 2005, The Messenger, 119, 20 and Patat & Hussain 2013 in "Organisations, People and Strategies in Astronomy 2" (OPSA 2, ed.
 Heck, p.
 231)].
 Observing/scheduling constraints that are not indicated or that are inaccurately specified are unlikely to be taken into account by the scheduler.
-Retrofitting scheduling constraints after the release of the schedule is not possible. - Proposal resubmissions: If the proposal is a re-submission of an old proposal then the OPC comments must be addressed in this new submission. - VLTI observation type: For each observing run, one or more observation types that best describe the proposed observations must be specified: - snapshot: standalone concatenations without further links to other observations in terms of time links or filling the uv plane; these concatenations are CAL/SCI, CAL/SCI/CAL or CAL/SCI/CAL/SCI/CAL, depending on what each instrument offers;

-- time series: time series of concatenations that are repeated once or more often over the period, as a guideline, due to need to cycle through different AT configurations, possible cadences are either a few days in a row, or not more than 2-3 times per period per AT configuration; - imaging: a set of concatenations with different baseline configurations to fill the uv plane for the purpose of image reconstruction; in this case, special care is taken at execution to uniformly fill the uv plane; it is highly recommended to request imaging in SM; imaging in VM should have a strong science case justification; - astrometry: GRAVITY dual-feed observations with the purpose of extracting astrometric information. - Naming convention for AT configurations: AT configurations are requested by generic names ("Small", "Medium", "Large" and "Extended") rather than explicit configurations.
-The standard configurations should be used for Phase 1 and Phase 2 preparation and are detailed for a given period in the VLTI Configurations Overview webpage.

-For operational reasons, observations may occasionally take place on relocation configurations during a transition between two standard configurations.
+Retrofitting scheduling constraints after the release of the schedule is not possible. - Proposal resubmissions: If the proposal is a re-submission of an old proposal then the OPC comments must be addressed in this new submission. - VLTI observation type: For each observing run, one or more observation types that best describe the proposed observations must be specified: - snapshot: standalone concatenations without further links to other observations in terms of time links or filling the uv plane; these concatenations are CAL/SCI, CAL/SCI/CAL or CAL/SCI/CAL, depending on what each instrument offers; - time series: time series of concatenations that are repeated once or more often over the period; - imaging: a set of concatenations with different baseline configurations to fill the uv plane for the purpose of image reconstruction; in this case, special care is taken at execution to uniformly fill the uv plane; it is highly recommended to request imaging in SM; imaging in VM should have a strong science case justification; - astrometry: GRAVITY dual-feed observations with the purpose of extracting astrometric information. - Naming convention for AT configurations: AT configurations are requested by generic names ("Small", "Medium", "Large" and "Extended") rather than explicit configurations.
+The standard configurations should be used for Phase 1 and Phase 2 preparation and are detailed for a given period in the VLTI Configurations Overview webpage. - For operational reasons, observations may occasionally take place on relocation configurations during a transition between two standard configurations.
 A criterion of at least 50% baseline length overlap will be used.
 This scheme will be primarily used for imaging runs.
 The overlap in baseline length between standard and relocation configurations is detailed on the aforementioned webpage.